camusdb/camusdb.github.io/docs/configuration.md

 Under `memory_profile: prod`, most unset keys keep the Kahuna default.
 The four cache-size settings are the exception.
-When you leave them unset, CamusDB computes them at startup from the available memory of the machine.
-It respects a container limit.
-It does not use a fixed constant.
+When you leave them unset, CamusDB computes them at startup from the node's memory rather than from a fixed constant.

+Two memory sizes feed the computation:

+- Machine memory sizes the RocksDB block cache and memtable budget.
+It is the container cgroup limit when one is set, otherwise physical RAM.
+- Managed heap budget sizes the actor caches.
+It is the .NET GC heap hard limit when one is set, otherwise the same machine-memory value.

+RocksDB uses native memory, so its budgets sit outside a .NET heap hard limit and still count against the container.
+Leave room for both when you set `DOTNET_GCHeapHardLimit`, `DOTNET_GCHeapHardLimitPercent`, or related runtime limits.

 A measurement motivated this behavior.
 A fixed block cache of 320 MB forced a TPC-C working set of 1.2 GB through a disk read on almost every statement.
 A